 Either by making the reader laughing or shaking the truth is that an epidemic of zombies devastated Spain since 2008-2009 without a single clear reason for such a success, a fever that has not been eradicated yet, even if it looks like worst is already gone.

 It was precisely Brooks’s novel success which made various Spanish publishers seek for local authors who could write about zombies and exploit the goose that lays the golden eggs.
-David González Romero, editor in Almuzara (the publishing house that brought Brook’s work into Spain) considers as ‘essential’ that North American influence: “This is the most important author both because of his quality and the intelligence with which he had approached the genre.
-Can not you imagine a viral debacle?
-Can not you imagine it occurring in China (as in the novel) and expanding worldwide because of a political covering up?
+David González Romero, editor in Almuzara (the publishing house that brought Brook’s work into Spain) considers as ‘essential’ that North American initial influence: “This is the most important author both because of his quality and the intelligence with which he had approached the genre.
+Cannot you imagine a viral debacle?
+Cannot you imagine it occurring in China (as in the novel) and expanding worldwide because of a political covering up?
 This is exactly how World War Z begins.”

 Some also pointed out the characteristics of this newborn Iberian zombie as one of the causes of its literary success.
-According to Vicente Garcia this new trend involves, when compared with Anglo-Saxon’s, “a more ‘real’, less confined, more imaginative and less topical literature.”
+According to Vicente Garcia this new trend involves, when compared with Anglo-Saxon’s, “a more ‘realistic’, less confined, more imaginative and less stereotypical literature.”

 The future of the horde

-Yet many also agreed too that, once they had gone out of fashion, the undead will no longer fall into the ostracism they were once, but that after this golden age they will finally earn a deserved place of honor in horror literature.
+Yet many also agreed that, once they had gone out of fashion, the undead will no longer fall into the ostracism they once used to be, but that after this golden age they will finally earn a deserved place of honor within horror literature.

-Well, nowadays it looks as if the zombie bubble had certainly exploded, but just after taking a single look into many Spanish libraries you will realize soon that there are still plenty of titles with the words ‘undead’, ‘zombie’ or ‘Z’ on their cover.
-Whoever arrives or comes back now (fallen angels, vampires again?) still there are apparently many zombies to fight, both in Spain and in the rest of the world, for better or for worse.
+Well, nowadays it looks as if the zombie bubble had certainly exploded, but just after taking a single look into many Spanish libraries you will soon realise there are still plenty of titles with the words ‘undead’, ‘zombie’ or ‘Z’ on their cover.
+Whoever arrives or comes back now (fallen angels, vampires again maybe?) still there are apparently plenty of zombies to fight, both in Spain and in the rest of the world, for better or for worse.
 And it has been like that for around 10 years already.